(The following discussion is a composite of information available from manufacturers on the internet and personal experience)

 Some companies install a small gauge hatch on the tank roof for manual gauging

 A high level alarm (float switch) mounted on the tank shell at the 95% level is suggested.

 Some companies tie the level alarm to automated closure of a control valve on the inlet

 As a minimum, a roof mounted 24 inch manway is suggested.
 Tanks larger than 10,000 gallons should consider both a roof and shell manway.

 Consider a tank mounted ladder to the tank roof for manway/tank roof access

-Two inches of polyurethane or cellular glass is acceptable for keeping the tank below 125F
+Two inches of polyurethane or cellular glass is usually acceptable for keeping the tank above 125F

 Rotary pumps are an acceptable alternative.